thczzz/social_network/readme.md

 ## social_network - REST api
-##### Simple social network REST API - using Django, DRF and PostgreSQL, Session Authentication
+##### Simple social network - using Django, DRF and PostgreSQL, Session Authentication

 Create an image, then Run the server and db in Docker containers + Creates an admin user via create_superuser.sh (username: admin, password: admin)